NuroDev/nuro.dev/data/blog/2021_in_review.md

 I got COVID.
 As safe & precautious I was, I ended up testing positive.

 Back in September of 2021 I went on holiday with some friends.
 One such friend sadly tested positive & mean't a few days later so did I.<br />
-2 weeks in quarentine, a runny nose & one brutal migraine later I successfully recovered & began testing negative for again.
+2 weeks in quarantine, a runny nose & one brutal migraine later I successfully recovered & began testing negative for again.

 I consider myself lucky.
 Lucky in the sense that I feel like I got it easy compared to most.
 Considering my age I feel like I naturally wouldn't affect me as much as most, but many others were not so lucky after testing positive.